DuppyIsCool/TeamWars/README.md

 * Depends on Vault for economy/Guild Upkeep.
 Will Error and crash without it.

+A permissions plugin, such as LuckPerms, is reccomended for managing the user permissions defined in the plugin.yml
 ## Help

 /team help or /guild help will bring up the list of commands and their functions